Welcome

 I’m a licensed counselor and former pastor and teacher.
 I have been working in the people-helping field for almost 17 years, and I have been studying and learning from Scripture since my teens.
 This website allows me to combine both of those passions.

-I live in a small town in Texas with my wife and our three kids, where I work as a professional counselor, and play the bass guitar in my church worship band.
-I enjoy being outdoors, hiking, kayaking, fishing, and enjoying nature, and I am passionate about living well and enjoying the abundant life that God wants for us.
+I live in a small town in Texas with my wife and our three kids, where I work as a professional counselor.
+In my spare time I read lots of books, preach occasionally at our church, write and share my thoughts, journal and ponder, and attempt to make music with the bass guitar.
+I enjoy being outdoors – hiking, kayaking, fishing, and enjoying nature, and I am passionate about living well and enjoying the abundant life that God wants for us.

 Recent Blog Posts